ncsa/MayomicsVC/README.md

 The latter is a function of Cromwell, but the workflow should support it by requesting a few extra nodes (beyond the nodes required based on user specifications).

-To prevent avoidable failures and resource waste:
+To prevent avoidable failures and resource waste, the workflow should:
 * check that all the sample files exist and have nonzero size before the workflow runs
 * check that all executables exist and have the right permissions before the workflow runs
 * after running each module, check that output was actualy produced and has nonzero size
 * perform QC on each output file, write results into log, give user option to continue even if QC failed.

-User notification of success/failure will be implemented by capturing exit codes, writing error messages into failure logs, and notifying the analyst of the success/failure status via email or another notification system.
+[User notification](#email-notifications) of success/failure will be implemented by capturing exit codes, writing error messages into failure logs, and notifying the analyst of the success/failure status via email or another notification system.
 We envision three levels of granularity for user
 notification: